Ben Gazzara: John Cassavetes

 Some of the actor's most formidable characters were those he created with his friend John Cassavetes in the 1970s.
 They collaborated for the first time on Cassavetes's film Husbands (1970), in which he appeared alongside Peter Falk and Cassavetes.
 Gazzara starred in a television movie, Pursuit (1972), the directorial debut of Michael Crichton.
 He also made the television movies When Michael Calls (1972), Fireball Forward (1972), and The Family Rico (1972).

-He made The Sicilian Connection (1972) in Italy, and did a science fiction film The Neptune Factor (1973).
-There were more television films You'll Never See Me Again (1973) and Maneater (1973).
+He acted in The Sicilian Connection (1972) in Italy, and did a science fiction film The Neptune Factor (1973).
+There were more television films, You'll Never See Me Again (1973) and Maneater (1973).

 He starred in the television miniseries QB VII (1974), which won six primetime Emmy Awards.
 The six-and-a-half-hour series was based on a book by Leon Uris and co-starred Anthony Hopkins.
 He then played gangster Al Capone in the biographical film Capone (1975).
 Cassevetes was in the support cast.
 Gazzara appeared on Broadway in Hughie (1975) then worked again for Cassavetes as director in The Killing of a Chinese Bookie (1976), in which Gazzara took the leading role of the hapless strip-joint owner, Cosmo Vitelli.
 He starred in an action movie, High Velocity (1976), and was one of many stars in Voyage of the Damned (1976).

 Gazzara returned to Broadway for a production of Who's Afraid of Virginia Woolf? with Colleen Dewhurst in 1976.

-A year later, he starred in yet another Cassavetes-directed movie, Opening Night, as stage director Manny Victor, who struggles with the mentally unstable star of his show, played by Cassavetes's wife Gena Rowlands.
+A year later, he starred in yet another Cassavetes-directed movie, Opening Night, as stage director Manny Victor, who struggles with the mentally unstable star of his show, played by Cassavetes' wife Gena Rowlands.
 He made an acclaimed TV movie The Death of Richie (1977).

 Peter Bogdanovich

 Gazzara's career received a boost when Peter Bogdanovich cast him in the title role of Saint Jack (1979).
 His increased profile helped him be cast in the male lead of Bloodline (1979) and the Korean War epic Inchon (1980) co-starring Laurence Olivier and Richard Roundtree.

-He made another for Bogdanovich, They All Laughed (1981).
+He made another movie for Bogdanovich, They All Laughed (1981).